mistergoomba/13-day-stories/docs/trecena-creation-guide.md

   - Direct address ("To be born on X is to...")
   - Must blend the Number's meaning (e.g., 13 = Ascension/Completion) with the Nawal's meaning (e.g., Ajpu = Sun/Hero).
+  - **Comprehensive coverage**: Birthday profiles should encompass all different modalities around the symbols.
+It is acceptable and encouraged to use 3 paragraphs when needed to provide complete coverage.
+  - **Paragraph structure**:
+    - Paragraph 1: Core identity (number + nawal blend)
+    - Paragraph 2: Modalities, expressions, and how the energy manifests
+    - Paragraph 3 (optional but encouraged): Challenges, growth opportunities, or deeper symbolism
   - Tone: Empowering, insightful, identity-focused.
 Deeply respectful of the user's soul path.

 ---